Xceptance/xlt-documentation/content/en/xtc/015-load-testing/20-quick-start.md

 As **[test sizing](../../../load-testing/how-tos/test-sizing/)** is a whole topic in itself, you might want to check the CPU usage after your test and maybe adjust the number of machines for the next test run.

+#### Properties
+In _Properties_ and _Secret Properties_ you may overwrite [properties](../../../load-testing/manual/480-test-suite-configuration/) for test execution.
+If nothing is set here, the properties from the project repository will be used.
+Properties may also be overwritten globally for all load tests of this project in the [project configuration](../../010-xtc-basics/#project-configuration).

 ### Start the Load Test

 To actually start the load test, click the link on top of the load test contents: